-Pale Smartweed is an extremely variable species with over 2 dozen different types described from the Old World and the New World. suggests this is excessive and many former species and subspecies are not included within this classification.
+Pale Smartweed is an extremely variable species with over 2 dozen different types described from the Old World and the New World.
+Flora of North America suggests this is excessive and many former species and subspecies are not included within this classification.
 Pale Smartweed is a native annual, growing on ascending to erect stems from 2 to 5 feet high, sometimes branched.
-Stems are usually smooth with barely noticable ribbing, but some plants may, at the upper end of the stem, have appressed hairs or very stubby glandular hairs.
+Stems are usually smooth with barely noticeable ribbing, but some plants may, at the upper end of the stem, have appressed hairs or very stubby glandular hairs.

 The leaves are alternate on the stem, narrowly to broadly lance-like, entire margins which are usually slightly rough with antrorse hairs, smooth on top, except the central vein may be rough, with the underside either smooth or with fine hair or glandular dotted.
 The leaf has a tapering to wedge shaped base ending in a short stalk, and tapers to a pointed tip.
 They may be a darker colored triangular or moon shaped splotch on the upper surface.
 Leaf stalks terminate in an ocrea (a sheath surrounding the stem) that is brownish to reddish, cylindrical with the base inflated.
 It is usually smooth but may have fine bristles up to 1mm in size at the margins.
 Ocrea turn brown with age and drop away.
 Leaves are 4x as long as wide and may be up to 8 inches long.